Weather

 Events in June

 Festival des Jardins (International Garden Festival).
-From April to October the gardens of Château Chaumont-sur-Loire host this annual festival showcasing up to 30 themed gardens put on by landscape architects, designers, and artists.
+From April to October, the gardens of Château Chaumont-sur-Loire host this annual festival, which showcases up to 30 themed gardens put on by landscape architects, designers, and artists.

 Traveling to France in June?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information